 Desperate times call for desperate measures.

 The instinct to group together stems from a fundamental survival premise: you're more likely to be eaten alone than in a crowd.
-The flaw in this strategy becomes apparent when baleen whales arrive.
+The flaw in that strategy becomes apparent when baleen whales arrive.
 Lunging from below, the giants engulf thousands of gallons of water—and with it, massive quantities of fish.

 If you’ve seen footage of orcas hunting—flipping seals off blocks of ice, steamrolling great whites, exhausting juvenile whales—you might expect them to use similar brute-force tactics with the herring.